-The Welsh Government is the devolved government for Wales.
-Led by the First Minister, it works across devolved areas that include key areas of public life such as health, education and the environment.
+The Welsh government is the devolved government for Wales.
+Led by the first minister, it works across devolved areas that include key areas of public life such as health, education and the environment.

-The National Assembly for Wales is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, and holds the Welsh government to account.
+Senedd Cymru is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, and holds the Welsh government to account.

 The Welsh Revenue Authority (WRA)

 The WRA is the new tax authority for Wales.
 It collects and manages two devolved Welsh taxes on behalf of the Welsh government.
 This includes Land Transaction Tax and Landfill Disposals Tax.

 These new taxes replaced Stamp Duty Land Tax and Landfill Tax in Wales from April 2018.
 The new taxes were designed and made in Wales, to meet the needs of Wales.

 The Commission on Justice in Wales was set up by the first minister to review the operation of the justice system in Wales.
 The Commission is looking at:

 - criminal justice and policing

 - legal education and training

 - the legal professions and economy